UniMath/agda-unimath/src/real-numbers/maximum-lower-dedekind-real-numbers.lagda.md

 The maximum of two
 [lower Dedekind real numbers](real-numbers.lower-dedekind-real-numbers) `x`, `y` is a lower Dedekind real number with cut equal to the union of the cuts of `x` and `y`.
-Unlike the case for the minimum of Dedekind real numbers, the maximum of any inhabited family of lower Dedekind real numbers is itself a lower Dedekind real number.
+Unlike the case for the [minimum of lower Dedekind real numbers](real-numbers.minimum-lower-dedekind-real-numbers.md), the maximum of any inhabited family of lower Dedekind real numbers, the lower Dedekind real number by taking the union of the cuts of every element of the family, is also a lower Dedekind real number.

 ## Definition